Freihaut/Freihaut_Goerith-2022-Study_App-Mouse/README.md

 This repository contains the Study-App that was used for a longitudinal study about the relationship between emotional states and computer mouse usage.

+The corresponding research manuscript is: Freihaut, P. & Göritz, A. S. (2022).
+Show me how you use your mouse and I tell you how you feel?
+Tracking the computer mouse to measure affect.
+Manuscript in review

 ### Study-App Description

 After installation, the Study-App logged participants computer mouse usage as well as their emotional state ratings